local.d/rbl.conf

 }

-: (for whitelists) - symbols named as parameters for this setting will not be used for neutralising blacklists (set this multiple times to add multiple exceptions).From version 2.0, both Emails
+whitelist_exception: (for whitelists) - symbols named as parameters for this setting will not be used for neutralising blacklists (set this multiple times to add multiple exceptions).From version 2.0, both Emails and SURBL modules are deprecated in honor of the rules for RBL module.
+Old rules are

 automatically converted by Rspamd on start.
-If you have your custom rules in either SURBL
+If you have your custom rules in either SURBL or Emails module then they are

 converted in a way to have priority over RBL modules to allow smooth migration.
 However, the new rules should be written for

-modules transition phase will not last forever.
+RBL module only as SURBL and Emails modules transition phase will not last forever.

-module was previously responsible for scanning of URLs found in messages against a list of known RBLs.
+SURBL module was previously responsible for scanning of URLs found in messages against a list of known RBLs.
 However, these functions are now transferred to this module.

 By default, Rspamd defines a set of URL lists in the configuration.
 However, their terms of usage normally disallows commercial or very extensive usage without purchasing a specific sort of license.